intentor/adic/README.md

 Binding is the action of linking a type to another type or instance. *Adic* makes it simple by providing different ways to create your bindings.

-Every binding must occur on a certain key by calling the `Bind()` method of the container.
+Every binding must occur on a certain key type by calling the `Bind()` method of the container.

 The simple way to bind e.g. some interface to its class implementation is as below: